hasura/ndc-spec/specification/src/tutorial/explain.md

 # Explain

-The `/explain` endpoint is not implemented in the reference implementation, simply because tje `QueryResponse` is interpreted directly in the `/query` endpoint.
+The `/explain` endpoint is not implemented in the reference implementation, simply because the `QueryResponse` is interpreted directly in the `/query` endpoint.
 There is no intermediate representation (such as SQL) which could be described as a "query plan".

 The `explain` capability is turned off in the [capabilities endpoint](./capabilities.md), and the `/explain` endpoint throws an error: